Biological carbon fixation

 Cyanobacteria such as these carry out photosynthesis.
 Their emergence foreshadowed the evolution of many photosynthetic plants and oxygenated Earth's atmosphere.

-Biological carbon fixation, or сarbon assimilation, is the process by which living organisms convert inorganic carbon (particularly carbon dioxide, CO2) to organic compounds.
+Biological carbon fixation, or carbon assimilation, is the process by which living organisms convert inorganic carbon (particularly carbon dioxide, CO2) to organic compounds.
 These organic compounds are then used to store energy and as structures for other biomolecules.
 Carbon is primarily fixed through photosynthesis, but some organisms use chemosynthesis in the absence of sunlight.
 Chemosynthesis is carbon fixation driven by chemical energy rather than from sunlight.

 The process of biological carbon fixation plays a crucial role in the global carbon cycle, as it serves as the primary mechanism for removing CO2 from the atmosphere and incorporating it into living biomass.
 The primary production of organic compounds allows carbon to enter the biosphere.
 Carbon is considered essential for life as a base element for building organic compounds.
 The flow of carbon from the Earth's atmosphere, oceans and lithosphere into lifeforms and then back into the air, water and soil is one of the key biogeochemical cycles (or nutrient cycles).
 Understanding biological carbon fixation is essential for comprehending ecosystem dynamics, climate regulation, and the sustainability of life on Earth.

 Organisms that grow by fixing carbon, such as most plants and algae, are called autotrophs.
 These include photoautotrophs (which use sunlight) and lithoautotrophs (which use inorganic oxidation).
 Heterotrophs, such as animals and fungi, are not capable of carbon fixation but are able to grow by consuming the carbon fixed by autotrophs or other heterotrophs.

 Seven natural autotrophic carbon fixation pathways are currently known: